Scaling Human-Centered Design

 76% found the insights valuable

-Over 50% of teams took direct action based on findings
+Over 50% of participating teams implemented operational or collaboration improvements based on assessment findings

 Organizational Impact